jefdaj/electionguard-cardano/milestone2/pubsub/README.md

 # pubsub

 My first attempt at a non-trivial smart contract!
-It'll focus on just distributing an authenticated log of files via IPFS.
+It'll focus on just distributing an authenticated log of files via Cardano + IPFS.
-That's a big part of what the ElectionGuard contract will need to do, and potentially useful in its own right.
+That's part of what the ElectionGuard contract will need to do, as well as potentially useful on its own.

 It will also confirm that TX fees can be funded from a pool in the contract.
 That doesn't matter yet, but I want people to be able to post things for free